josephsnyder/doc-test/Documentation/RunningandUploadingTests.rst

 Dashboard Scripts
 ``````````````````
 The "-S" option of CTest is also very useful when performing testing.
-This option tells CTest to follow a script file that is passed to it as an arguement.
+This option tells CTest to follow a script file that is passed to it as an argument.
   This option can be used to create, configure, generate and test a second set of testing code automatically.
-It is accomplished by using a combination of a couple of machine specific files and the vista_common.cmake, held in the DashboardScripts folder of the OSEHRA testing code.
+It is accomplished by using a combination of a couple of machine specific files and the vista_common.cmake.

-Two pairs of machine specific files have been included as a demonstration of how the files should be set up to run the testing correctly, held in the testing repository under the DashboardScripts/kitware/ directory.
-The shell file is used to as the starting point for GT.M  testing and the batch file is used for Windows.
-These two files call their respective CMake files, which sets values that will be used in during the configuration of the testing environment  This is equivalent to using the CMake GUI to set the necessary variables.
+Two pairs of machine specific files have been included as a demonstration of how the files should be set up to run the testing correctly.
+The shell file
+is used to as the starting point for GT.M  testing and the batch file is used for Windows.
+These two files call their respective CMake files, which sets
+values that will be used in during the configuration of the testing environment  This is equivalent to using the CMake GUI to set the necessary variables.

 The last step is that the CMake files call the vista_common.cmake file.
 This call starts the remainder of the automated testing.
 The vista_common.cmake proceeds to clone or update both the testing and VistA git repositories.
 It will also configure and then generate the files and tests based upon the values given in the CMake files and values that it is able to find automatically.
 The last step that the vista_common script performs is the running of all tests with a submission to the OSEHRA dashboard with a Nightly configuration.